 “The countersuit Musk filed against Twitter raised some interesting points, however legally speaking the Street views this more of a sign of weakness than strength for Musk,” he told AFP.

-Twitter shares closed up 3.5 per cent at US$42.52 yesterday, while Tesla shares ended down more than 6.5 per cent.
+Twitter shares closed up 3.5 per cent at US$42.52 on Friday, while Tesla shares ended down more than 6.5 per cent.

 The legal fight is gathering speed as preparations have begun for the five-day trial in Delaware’s Chancery Court, which specializes in complex, high-stakes business world battles.